hadron-sclang/hadron/doc/Hadron-LSP-Extensions.md

 Hadron extends the [Language Server Protocol](https://microsoft.github.io/language-server-protocol) for its own automation and testing purposes.

-## Get Parse Tree
+## Compilation Diagnostics

-method: `hadron/parseTree`
+method: `hadron/compilationDiagnostics`
-params: `HadronParseTreeParams` defined as follows:
+params: `HadronCompilationDiagnosticParams` defined as follows:

 ```
-export interface HadronParseTreeParams {
+export interface HadronCompilationDiagnosticParams {
 	/**
-	 * Path to the file to parse.
+	 * Path to the source code file to return compilation diagnostic information about.
 	 */
 	textDocument: TextDocumentIdentifier;
 }